 Your Workout Looks Like This:

 Targets: Transverse abdomen (deep core muscles below your rectus abdomen or six pack ab muscles), lower abs and hip flexors.

-TRAINER TIP: The closer your knees are to your chest the easier this ab exercise will be.
-And the farther your knees are from your chest, the harder this exercise will be.
-This is also true for exercise #2 below (dead bug).
+The closer your knees are to your chest the easier this ab exercise will be; the farther your knees are from your chest, the harder this exercise will be.

 Targets: Obliques, transverse abs, upper abs and lower abs.

-This ‘rolling knee’ plank strengthens EVERY core muscle, gives you a stronger low back, and teaches you how to scale from a beginner plank on knees to a forearm plank on toes.
+This rolling plank strengthens every core muscle, gives you a stronger low back, and teaches you how to scale from a beginner plank to a forearm plank on your toes.